cyberphone/fwp/README.md

-# fwp
+# FIDO Web Pay

-FIDO Web Pay - The beginnings
+Just a place for experiments at the moment...